 Léa Massé is a PhD candidate at the department of Criminology of the Erasmus School of Law.
-Her research interests are criminalisation of vulnerable communities, institutional and state…
+She completed a Bachelor in European Law at the University of Orléans (France) and a Master in Global Crime and Criminology at the University of Utrecht (the Netherlands).

 L.E.J.S.
 Masse (2018).
 'Being-in-the-Crime': Reflection on the Use of Phenomenological Methods in Criminology.
 In A. Bosma & S. Buisman (Eds.), Methoden van Onderzoek in het strafrecht, de Criminologie en de Victimologie (pp. 67-84).
 Alphen aan den Rijn: Wolters Kluwer

 L.E.J.S.
 Massé (2019, september 19).
 Terrorising doubts: Regulating and managing threats to ontological security in extremist and terrorist Islamist groups.
 Ghent, European Society of Criminology.

 L.E.J.S.
 Massé (2019, mei 10).
 “From Brothers to Intimate enemies”: the Regulation and Management of Individual Disengagement within Islamist Extremists and Terrorist Groups.
 Utrecht, Common Session in Criminology.

 L.E.J.S.
 Massé (2018, oktober 18).
 “Losing Mood(s)”: Exploring European Jihadi Supporters and Foreign Fighters’ Responses to the fall of the Islamic State .
 Copenhagen, Common Session in Criminology.

 L.E.J.S.
 Massé (2018, september 14).
 “Being-in-the-crime”: Reflection on the Use of Phenomenological Methods in Criminology .
 Ghent, Conference Between edges and Margins.